 We've talked before about how your strategy should be a living thing, stable enough to guide you and keep you honest, but able to evolve and be refined over time, as you learn and your environment changes.

-- Ensuring that every team is across the their Objectives, Projects and KPIs for the next phase, and that the plan is appropriately resourced.
+- Ensuring that every team is across their Objectives, Projects, and KPIs for the next phase and that the plan is appropriately resourced.

 - Communicating to the organization what the progression between phases means, the current state, and any key changes.